 Listening, caring, reaching out, and allowing time off

-ERS has focused on reaching out to team members after the Buffalo shootings, to check in with them, individually and collectively.
-At the recent all-employee meeting, Reynolds noted the discussions can be difficult, but he emphasized their importance.
+ERS has focused on reaching out to team members after the Buffalo shootings to check in with them, individually and collectively.
+At the recent all-employee meeting, Reynolds noted the discussions could be difficult, but he emphasized their importance.